 - Electronic medical records tops ECRI's Top 7 Health Plan IT Trends to Watch

-State of Nebraska: According to Nebraska Health Information Initiative (NeHII), as of April 2010, over 1.5 million patients have registered with some 500 physicians using the electronic health records system.
+State of Nebraska: According to Nebraska Health Information Initiative (NeHII), as of April 2010, more than 1.5 million patients have registered with some 500 physicians using the electronic health records system.
 The program rolled out in July 2009.
 Growth in this new area of Health Information Technology has been rapid.
-By the year 2014, every medical office will need to have the capacity to file electronically.
-NeHII in particular and the State of Nebraska in general were recently recognized in the new publication, Paper Kills 2.0 as leading in the area of HIT implementation.
-Projected growth figures, then, will likely be above national trends.

 Credit Classes and Registration